 What is “disinfecting/sanitizing” and how do you do it?

 Disinfecting is a bit different than completely sterilizing.
 While sterilizing destroys all microorganisms, disinfection/sanitizing eliminates or removes harmful microorganisms from inanimate objects and surfaces.
-You can disinfect your pump parts by boiling them in hot water for one to five minutes, or using sanitizing wipes and sprays.
+You can disinfect your pump parts by boiling them in hot water for one to five minutes, or using sanitizing sprays.